Support Our Work

 • Sign up for email updates to hear about our free events, training sessions, publications and resources

 Whilst we don't actively fundraise from individual donors, we can accept financial donations through PayPal.
 These donations go towards our unrestricted funds, which are used to pay for a wide range of things we don’t have other funding for.
 This might include, for example, commissioning research, making up for any shortfalls in our core funding, equipment, event costs or design and publication costs.
 Please note that we don’t provide individual services.
-If you would rather make a donation to a local charity working directly with individuals and you're based in Glasgow, you can find a range of these in our Directory of Glasgow BME Organisations.
+If you would rather make a donation to a local charity working directly with individuals, you can find a range of Glasgow based charities in our Directory of Glasgow BME Organisations.